yusufyilmaz00/Integral-Project-ISEP/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 _Specifies or constraints the system design process.
 Examples may include: programming languages, software process, mandatory standards/patterns, use of development tools, class library, etc._

-* The application must be developed in Java language using the IntelliJ IDE or NetBeans.
-* The application's graphical interface is to be developed in JavaFX 11.
 * The class structure must be designed to allow easy maintenance and the addition of new features, following the best OO practices.
 * Best practices must be adopted for intentifying requirements, for OO software analysis and for design.
 * Javadoc must be used to generate useful documentationfor Java code.